siva946/voice_assistant/README.markdown

 ## 📜 License

-VoiceVibe is licensed under the **MIT License**—free to use, remix, and share.
+Zudo is licensed under the **MIT License**—free to use, remix, and share.
 Check the `LICENSE` file for details.
 It’s like an open mic night for coders! 🎵

 ---